particle-iot/docs/src/content/reference/device-os/firmware.md

 The time on the device will not be synchronized until some milliseconds later when the Cloud responds with the current time between calls to your loop.
 See [`Particle.syncTimeDone()`](#particle-synctimedone-), [`Particle.timeSyncedLast()`](#particle-timesyncedlast-), [`Time.isValid()`](#isvalid-) and [`Particle.syncTimePending()`](#particle-synctimepending-) for information on how to wait for request to be finished.

+Synchronizing time does not consume data operations from your monthly or yearly quota.
+However, for cellular devices they do use cellular data, so unnecessary time synchronization can lead to increased data usage, which could result in hitting the monthly data limit for your account.

 ### Particle.syncTimeDone()